amlanjlahkar/cthru.nvim/readme.md

 - Although it is possible to lazyload Cthru, e.g., on the "CthruToggle" command, I do not recommend doing so; primarily because of three reasons:
     - `remember_state = true` only works when Cthru is allowed to load at startup
-    - Incorrect identification of default color set by the user, the significance of which is described in the previous point(this can be solved by introducing another variable/option but I don't think any more changes to the codebase, solely because of this, isn't worth it, see next point)
+    - Incorrect identification of default color set by the user, the significance of which is described in the previous point(this can be solved by introducing another variable/option but I don't think any more changes to the codebase, solely because of this, is worth it, see next point)
     - Cthru takes almost negligible amount of time to load(~1ms)

 ## Plans